Quansight-Labs/ndindex/docs/slices.md

 - The rule "works" for slices, but is harder to imagine for integer indices.
   The integer index corresponding to the dividers corresponds to the entry to the *right* of the divider.
-Rules that involve remembering left or right aren't great for the memory.
+Rules that involve remembering left or right aren't great when it comes to memorability.

 - This rule leads to off-by-one errors due to "fencepost" errors.
 The fencepost problem is this: say you want to build a fence that is 100 feet